SciML/DiffEqDocs.jl/docs/src/features/output_specification.md

 The dense output storage can be turned on even if `saveat` and `dense` are not being used by setting `calck=true`.
-This can be useful for event handling since this will allow one to do the interpolations in the event even if you aren't saving the information for continuous dense output
+This can be useful for event handling since this will allow one to do the interpolations in the event even if you aren't saving the information for continuous dense output.

 ## Timeseries Specifications